-The Commission receives approximately 600 complaints per year.
+The Commission typically receives between 500 and 600 complaints each year.
 These complaints may originate with operators, mineral owners, surface owners, government agencies or public citizens.
 Anyone can make a complaint to the Commission.
 The complaints may involve pollution, safety, plugging, surface equipment, lease expiration, water wells and many other issues.
 Some complaints involve matters that are outside the jurisdiction of the Commission.
 Some complaints involve violation of Commission Statewide Rules (SWR).
 The purpose of this Standard Operating Guideline (SOG) is to provide consistent direction to the District Offices and Field Operations in properly handling complaints.